 For instance, AI safety tools can monitor all workers and ensure they wear protective equipment, contributing to a safer work environment.
 AI safety tools can also prevent people from walking into an exclusion zone by observing behavior and sending alerts when someone approaches within a defined limit.

-AI safety systems get more accurate and more innovative as more and more information is fed into the system.
+AI safety technologies get more accurate and more innovative as more and more information is fed into the system.
 There's a risk that a human may miss a minor detail, but AI safety systems aren't prone to human error.

 This means your workplace will only get safer as time passes and the system continues to process and analyze new data.